 This data comes from many sources: social media, online and offline transactions, data from the edge (sensors), to name a few.
 When a business has such large volumes to handle, it is but natural for them to get overwhelmed and fall into a state of "data chaos."

-Such a state can create problems: missing data, duplicate data, incorrect data, etc. It can, in turn, lead to a decrease in productivity, missed opportunities, and may also create legal complications for a business.
+Such a state can cause problems, such as missing, duplicate, or incorrect data.
+It can, in turn, lead to decreased productivity, missed opportunities, and legal complications for a business.

 So how do you resolve this issue?
 What is required is a holistic approach to solve this problem.

-There exist a few ways to solve chaos: you can, for example, hire data analysts, implement a data management system, and also having a data governance policy in place.
+There are a few ways to address chaos: you can, for example, hire data analysts, implement a data management system, and establish a data governance policy.

-Data chaos can be intimidating but let it not bog you down or your business will never be able to take off in data analytics.
+Data chaos can be intimidating, but let it not bog you down, or your business will never take off in data analytics.

 First and foremost, this means creating a central repository for all data, and then using data governance and data quality tools to ensure that the data is accurate and consistent.